Copyright © 2003-2007, Gerard Putter

 - Debug Apple II programs

-If you have original diskettes and a working Apple II, Virtual ][ can help you convert the diskettes to the Macintosh, even if they are "copy protected".
+- If you have original diskettes and a working Apple II, Virtual ][ can help you convert the diskettes to the Mac via a serial interface cable.

 Example screenshots

-Play the old games, with either the mouse or a USB game pad / joystick
+Play the old games with a USB or Bluetooth game pad / joystick

 Matrix printer emulation - the output can be saved as a PDF file